 It has to be stressed that emission factors are provided for all possible vehicle configurations, although some of them are rather unlikely to be found in vehicles in the European market (e.g. passenger cars > 2.0 l with a large canister and a carburettor).
 However, such vehicle configurations might exist in vehicles circulating in other parts of the world.

-Table 3-6 Tier 2 evaporative emissions emission factors for two-wheel vehicles — summary of simplified emission factors for typical summer and winter conditions
+Table 3-6 Tier 2 evaporative emissions emission factors for L-category vehicles — summary of simplified emission factors for typical summer and winter conditions